 As for the Sheikh’s Ram pickup we see it advertising itself as the world’s longest pickup.
 We don’t know whether it is hyperbole or an actual Guinness Book of World Records record.
 Pickups over the decades have settled on eight feet of length for beds.
 There have been some stretched trucks like the Chevy C30 Longhorn.

-Chevy took regular eight-foot beds and spliced in an additional six-inch vertical section for an eight and one-half foot floor.
-The wheelbases were extended to 133-inches-up from 127-inches.
+Chevy took regular eight-foot beds and spliced in an additional six-inch vertical section for an 8 1/2-foot floor.
+The wheelbases were extended to 133-inches, up from 127-inches.
 As these trucks have aged you can sometimes see the splice on rare survivors.
-With the tailgate down there was 10 ½-feet of load length.
+With the tailgate down there are 10 ½ feet of load length.
 Chevy offered the Longhorn from 1968-1972.
-A total of 22,639 were built.
+A total of 22,639 trucks were built.

 Another lengthened truck were the Ford F-350 Camper Specials from 1973 to 1979.
 But the beds were not lengthened.
 Only the wheelbase was extended to 140-inches for more stable handling with a loaded camper plugged into the bed.
 It’s estimated that around 3,000-4,000 were built.
 Ford didn’t break out numbers for the Super Campers and Trailer Special 140-inch F-350s.